 Use of electronic money has been increasing, as a means for settling accounts that can be easily used at transportation facilities, convenience stores, supermarkets, etc. Based on two-or-more-person households in the "Survey of Household Economy", the percentage of households with members who owned electronic money and the percentage of households with members who used electronic money have been on an increasing trend starting in 2008.
-In 2020, the percentage of households with members who owned electronic money was 69.2 percent, and the percentage of households with members who is a compared to the previous year.
+In 2020, the percentage of households with members who owned electronic money was 69.2 percent, and the percentage of households with members who used electronic money was 57.5 percent, indicating increases as compared to the previous year.